Disclaimer: This post may contain affiliate links. Read the full disclaimer here.

 Will a fruit tree produce enough fruit to feed a family?

-Are fruit trees a lot of work?
+Do fruit trees need a lot of work?

-Contrary to the common belief, fruit trees do need a moderate amount of care.
+Contrary to common belief, fruit trees need a moderate amount of care.
 It might not be as frequent as a vegetable garden would require, but enough to keep you thinking about it.
-Proper fruit tree care starts from the day you purchase one, planting location, fertilization, support, disease, and pest management.
+Proper fruit tree care starts the day you purchase one, planting location, fertilization, support, disease, and pest management.
 Carry on reading to learn more about each task.

 How to choose the right fruit tree for the Austin garden?